 Taylor Hooton Foundation

-Taylor Hooton Foundation is a Non-Profit Organization Management company headquartered in McKinney, Texas, United States.
-The Taylor Hooton Foundation (THF) was formed in memory of Taylor E. Hooton, a 17-year old high school athlete from Plano, TX.
-Taylor took his own life on July 15, 2003, after using anabolic steroids.
-Taylor’s parents, family and friends founded the organization after learning of the growing number of middle school, high school and college students illegally using and abusing anabolic steroids, HGH (Human Growth Hormone), unregulated dietary supplements, and other appearance and performance enhancing drugs (APEDs).
+The Taylor Hooton Foundation (THF) was formed in 2004 in memory of Taylor E. Hooton, a 17-year old high school student from Plano, TX.
+Taylor took his own life on July 15, 2003 as a result of using anabolic steroids.
+Today, the THF is the leader in educating youth and adult influencers on the dangers of anabolic steroids, human growth hormone (HGH), dietary supplements, and other Appearance and Performance Enhancing Substances.

 Teammates for Kids began in 1999 with the love and support of 67 Major League Baseball players who made a pledge to help kids.
 Since then, over 4,700 professional athletes from baseball, football, basketball, hockey, soccer, rodeo and racing have joined our team.
 "Once a Teammate ...
 Always a Teammate"